thadmuchnok64/SovereignSkies/Utilities/Quests/Reclaim Martin's Fireworks.md

 [[Blartin]]
 If the team is able to defeat or go past them, they find two barrels of [[Busterdust]] 3 [[BusterBombs]]

+- [ ] Need to make a battlemap for this encounter